GoaFan77/Enhanced4XModRepo/Readme.txt

 		-Added another level to Swamp/Rainforest planet Social research, and slightly adjusted its values at all levels.
 		-The Black Market planet bonus now has the additional effect of reducing planet allegiance by 5%.
 		-Vasari Explosive mines hit points buffed to be close to the other factions' mines.

+1.x
+		-Pirate bases now have a captureable "Pirate Outpost" structure that allows any player to recruit pirate ships.
+		-Pirate bases while owned by pirates are now more resistant to planetary and Novalith bombardment and have a defending "Pirate Captian" hero unit.
+		-Scientist Vasul's Assimulation ability now correctly has a 4th level available (thanks 5th Horsemen).
+		-Reduced the average number of frigates the Orthodox Advent's Psychic possession ability captures.
+		-Stars now have a space mine limit of 30, instead of the Vanilla 500. :-o -The physical size of all Corvettes have been reduced to 60% their original size.